 Models and styles range widely, but adapters with a smaller footprint may better fit into power strips or dual sockets without blocking other outlets.
 The best adapters have built-in USB ports for charging smartphones and such.

 Forgo the adapter kits with individual ends that can get lost on the road.
-A better option is to pick up a couple universal everything-to-everything adapters.
-These lightweight adapters are often spring loaded or have switches to allow you to choose which style prongs to lock into place.
+A better option is to pick up a couple of universal everything-to-everything adapters.
+These lightweight adapters are often spring loaded or have switches which allow you to choose which style prongs to lock into place.
 They enable you to connect any device to any socket in the world.